Marine Corps Recruiting Command Leadership Gather for National Operations and Training Symposium FY25

-U.S. Marines with Marine Corps Recruiting Command pose for a group photo after the Fiscal Year 2025 National Operations and Training Symposium in San Antonio, Texas, on Oct.
-22, 2024.
-The purpose of NOTS is to conduct command-wide professional development and provide subordinate commands with information necessary to conduct recruiting operations in fiscal year 2025.
-(U.S. Marine Corps photo by
+SAN ANTONIO, Texas — Marine leaders from across Marine Corps Recruiting Command (MCRC) gathered in San Antonio, Texas, for the Fiscal Year 2025 National Operations and Training Symposium (NOTS) from October 21 - 25, 2024.
+During NOTS, MCRC leaders participated in command-wide professional development and provided subordinate commands with information necessary to conduct successful recruiting operations in FY25.

+“To continue success in the recruiting mission, one of our goals must always be to reinforce and expand the trust of the American people in their Marine Corps,” said Maj.
+Gen. William Bowers, MCRC commanding general.
+“Our priorities remain training, manning, resources, and structure for this upcoming fiscal year.”

+A highlight every year at NOTS is the Superior Achiever Award ceremony, recognizing those Recruiting Stations (RSs) that met or exceeded mission and all performance standards. during the previous fiscal year.

 |Date Taken: